strizhechenko/netutils-linux/README.rst

 ------
 - Show you a rate of interrupts
 - based on /proc/interrupts file
-- Hides interrupts with small rate to show a better picture.
+- Hides the interrupts with small rate to show a better picture.

 softirq-net-rx-top
 ------